-The best way of retaining customers is to provide world-class customer experiences.
+The best way to prevent customer defection is to provide world-class customer experiences.

 Good customer experiences start at your call center—the epicenter of your customer service